itsroj/js-game/README.md

 - make buttons as bones
 - switch between characters
 - build more level
+- let the character switch sides if moved to left and right (better animated)

 States y States Transitions:
 - Start Screen